Essential Resources for Title IX Coordinators

 The “Title IX Defined” section of the Feminist Majority Foundation's website provides basic, yet crucial, information from federal government sources.

 I EXercise My Rights is a public service, informational campaign designed to educate the public about Title IX.
 The “Living Law” section provides a chronology of key legal actions related to Title IX.
 The website also includes information on 10 key aspects of Title IX for non-technical audiences.

 This Feminist Majority Foundation web page provides an overview of what a Title IX coordinator is responsible for doing in the larger context of the Title IX Action Network.
-It also provides links to helpful resources to expand upon the information outlined.
+You can also download a list of state Title IX Gender Equity & MOA Coordinators.

 Roles and Responsibilities of Title IX Coordinators

 "History, Status, and Future Roles of Title IX Gender Equity Coordinators" (1104)